DrewNaylor/guinget/docs/How-to-use.md

 This also applies to marking a package as one you want to ignore (ignoring is `Do nothing`).
 If you wish to unmark or ignore a package, press `Ctrl+D` or use `Action: Do nothing` in either the package context menu or the `Selected packages` menu.
 You can also use the combobox dropdown menu as described above.

 Using the arrow keys to move the cell selection may not work sometimes, as I had some issue getting it to work during testing.

-Please be aware that using `Uninstall` and `Upgrade` may require the corresponding experimental features to be on in winget if they're not already available by default.

 ### Marking multiple packages